2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 \- Exodus 16:21

-Manna can only be found in the mornings.
+Manna was a kind of heavenly which could only be found in the mornings.
 Past the morning, it will melt.
+This is a type of the ascended Christ which comes a daily supply for one's daily living.
+Every morning one should have the sensation that Christ in the heavens is raining down on them to be eaten as food.

 ### Bread of the Presence